histogram

 aggregation in APL is a statistical aggregation that returns estimated results.
 The estimation comes with the benefit of speed at the expense of accuracy.
 This means that histogram

-is fast and light on resources even on a large or high-cardinality dataset, but it doesn’t provide precise results.Splunk SPL users
+is fast and light on resources even on a large or high-cardinality dataset, but it doesn’t provide precise results.For users of other query languages

 histogram